dallenpyrah/ContextualMocker/docs/DESIGN.md

 * **Intuitive Context Management:** Context should be treated as a first-class citizen within the framework.
 The API must provide clear, explicit, and user-friendly mechanisms for defining the context associated with a mock interaction (stubbing or verification).
 The goal is to make specifying context-dependent behavior straightforward and highly readable, reflecting the reality that mocking decisions are often context-aware.
 Complex boilerplate or overly implicit context handling should be avoided in favor of clarity and safety.
 * **Expressive and Fluent API:** The public APIs for stubbing and verification should be designed for fluency and readability, promoting maintainable test code.
 Where applicable, the API should align with established patterns like Behavior-Driven Development (Given-When-Then).
 Lessons learned from the success and usability of Mockito's API design should be incorporated, adapted for the requirements of context management and concurrency safety.
 * **Performance and Scalability:** While correctness and safety are primary, the framework must be designed with performance and scalability in mind, especially for highly concurrent test scenarios.
 The internal architecture should minimize lock contention and reduce memory overhead.
 Efficient concurrency primitives, such as `ConcurrentHashMap` and its atomic operations, should be leveraged.
 Performance benchmarks under load will be essential to validate the design.
-* **Extensibility and Integration:** The framework should offer well-defined extension points (Service Provider Interfaces - SPIs) to facilitate integration with various test runners (e.g., JUnit 5, TestNG), context propagation frameworks (e.g., those using MDC or other mechanisms), and potentially other testing or diagnostic tools.
-This allows for customization and broader adoption, learning from Mockito's extension mechanisms like `MockMaker` and `MockitoListener`.

 A key consideration influencing these principles is the inherent trade-off between implicit convenience and explicit safety.
 Mockito's original API, exemplified by `when(mock.method()).thenReturn(...)`, prioritized convenience by implicitly managing stubbing state via thread-locals.
 This worked well in single-threaded tests but proved fragile under concurrency.
 In contrast, approaches like WireMock's rely on explicit state management within the mock server.
 ContextualMocker must deliberately favor explicitness in its core state management for concurrency and context handling.
 The safety guarantees provided by explicit context identification and thread-safe central storage outweigh the minor increase in API verbosity compared to the simplest single-threaded Mockito usage.
 Fluency will be achieved through the overall API structure (e.g., `given(...).forContext(...).when(...).thenReturn(...)`) rather than by hiding the underlying state management complexities.